 Copies of the policy will be available to all parents through the School's website and a copy is available on request.
 Details of the content of the RSE curriculum will also be published on the School's website.
-At present this coverage is from within our PSHCEE programme of study.
-It will be augmented by a new scheme (Ten:Ten) when the units of teaching begin (second half-term, autumn).
+At present this coverage is from within our PSHCEE (Growth) programme of study.
+It will be augmented by the Ten:Ten scheme.